-How Elon Musk changed your life
+Timeline: Elon Musk's plan for humanity | CNN Business

 So what does Musk have in store for us?

-Scroll through the timeline above and watch below to discover more about Lu Stout's inspiration.
+Scroll through the timeline above and watch the video below to discover more about Lu Stout’s inspiration.

-Note: Editor’s Note: My Hero is a series profiling remarkable people around the world who have touched the lives of anchors and correspondents at CNN.
-Discover more over at CNN Heroes.